review of the koolehaoda monopod

 Here are Reviews of the Koolehoada Monopod on Amazon

 If you are on a level, flat, hard surface you can briefly take your hand off, but the slightest wind or tilt and disaster is only 2 seconds away.
 The 3 mini legs add stability, but monopods with feet are not intended to be left unattended.
+They can topple over and cause severe damage to your camera.

 ABOUT BRUCE LOVELACE